joker-eph/githubmove/GitHubMove.rst

 --------------------------------------------------------

 Today this is easy for subversion users, and possible but very complicated for git-svn users.
-Most git users don't try to e.g. update LLD or Clang in the same commit as they change an LLVM API.
+Most Git users don't try to e.g. update LLD or Clang in the same commit as they change an LLVM API.

 The multirepo proposal does not address this: one would have to commit and push